beccatov/hello-world/README.md

 # hello-world
 My first repository
-My name is Rebecca and I love to take my dog on walks
+My name is Rebecca and I like to take my dog on walks